moriss/python/README.md

 https://www.youtube.com/watch?v=6uqgiFhW0Fs&list=PLi6KG1XeZGOemKoHWrm2rrEqAhmZnRxfd

 I have dowonloaded a python "framework" on carl's bodhi laptop.
 I will put the chatgpt instructions in a different file.

+I'm currently working my way through his course.
+Notes on where I am are on phone>notein>at